 As a film critic Scott delivered weekly reviews on radio, TV and in NUVO Newsweekly for several years.

 He’s married to Danielle and has a daughter, Hailee and a son, Kaia.
-They live on a park in Indianapolis with their new puppy, Madeline.
+They live on a park in Indianapolis with their precocious puppy, Madeline.